“If you care and support your staff properly, they can then care and support your clients properly. They can’t give what they don’t have!”

 Therapeutic Care That Works in the Moments That Matter

-When behaviour escalates, pressure rises, and decisions need to be made quickly — your team needs more than theory.
+When behaviour escalates, pressure rises, and decisions need to be made quickly — your team and carers needs more than theory.

 They need the confidence and capability to respond well, in real time.